haotian2006/HelperDocs-contributions/Fixing Errors.md

     end
 end
 ```
-If you still don't see whats wrong with it what you can do is just plugs values into it and think what the expected results are.
+If you still don't see what's wrong with it what you can do is just plug values into it and think what the expected results are.
 The reason this isn't working is because it ignores when randomFlag.Value is true so to fix this we can do:
 ```lua
 local randomFlag = RandomTor:FindFirstChild("Flag")
 local LocalFlag = LocalTorso:FindFirstChild("Flag")